salmansamson/cytkit/README.md

 __Your open-source spectral cytometry sidekick__

 ## Introduction
 This project was started by Samson Rogers to bring a low-cost open-source cytometer design to the cytometry community.
-Thanks also to Oliver Burton for contributing to the specification and Stuart Vant for electronics development.
+Thanks also to Oliver Burton for contributing to the specification and Stuart Vant for starting the electronics development.
 The inspiration came from the Open Cytometry Hardware workshop by David Novo at CYTO 2024 in Edinburgh, and also from the OpenFlexure Microscope project by Richard Bowman and others.
 Thanks to many friends and colleagues for friendly advice!

-Aim: to build a highly accessible cytometry analyser:
+Aim: to build a highly useful and accessible cytometry analyser:
 - Useful for technology developers
 - Useful for laboratory hackers
 - Useful for resource-limited labs
+- Useful for teaching flow cytometry
 - Useful for all cell biologists

 Through this project, I hope to:
-- Help build the open source cytometry community
+- Help build the open source cytometry hardware community
 - Release a simple design that is highly accessible for others to modify and build on
 - Share knowledge for building cytometers and new cytometry technology

 The design is currently labelled v0.3 and contains all mechanical parts, an optical model, and a bill of materials.
-Initial testing of the released system in conjunction with commercial photodetectors, external data acquisition and analysis, shows that the system is capable of resolving 8 peak rainbow beads.
+Initial testing of the released system is underway in conjunction with commercial photodetectors, external data acquisition hardware and offline analysis, and shows that the system is capable of resolving 8 peak rainbow beads.

 To complete the design, the following additions are planned:
 - PCBs for forward scatter, side scatter and fluorescence, data acquisition and fluidics control